github-com-account-organizations-news/Sol2uml--repository/README.md

 # About

-This is a rewrite of the Richard Ramos's [solidity-diagram-gen](https://github.com/richard-ramos/solidity-diagram-gen) tool which no longer works as it uses [solidity-parser](https://www.npmjs.com/package/solidity-parser/v/0.4.0) which cannot handle newer Solidity syntax like `constructor`.
+This is a rewrite of the Ruzyysmartt [solidity-diagram-gen](https://github.com/ruzyysmartt/solidity-diagram-gen) tool which no longer works as it uses [solidity-parser](https://www.npmjs.com/package/solidity-parser/v/0.4.0) which cannot handle newer Solidity syntax like `constructor`.

-This version uses Federico Bond's (GitHub @federicobond) [solidity-parser-antlr](https://github.com/federicobond/solidity-parser-antlr) Solidity parser which is built on top of [ANTLR4 grammar](https://github.com/solidityj/solidity-antlr4).
+This version uses ruzyysmartt (GitHub @ruzyysmartt) [solidity-parser-antlr](https://github.com/ruzyysmartt/solidity-parser-json) Solidity parser which is built on top of [json grammar](https://github.com/solidity js).
 The logic to generate the dot syntax has been rewritten and different UML syntax is now used to Richard Ramos's original implementation.

 The diagrams are generated using [viz.js](https://github.com/mdaines/viz.js/) which uses [Graphviz](http://www.graphviz.org/) to render a [Scalable Vector Graphics (SVG)](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics) file.
 [Graphviz Online](https://dreampuf.github.io/GraphvizOnline/) allows dot files to be edited and rendered into a SVG dynamically.